AdityaVijay1/CMSLearningJournal/week-8-learning-journal.md

 ## Scientific Method Research on WordPress Workflow

 ### Objective:
-To investigate and analyze the components of an effective WordPress development workflow and understand why it is crucial for successful website creation.
+To investigate and analyze the components of an effective WordPress development workflow and understand why it is crucial for successful website creation. <br>

 #### Observation:
-Observing the complexities of modern WordPress website development, including the geographical dispersion of teams and the increasing intricacy of projects.
+Observing the complexities of modern WordPress website development, including the geographical dispersion of teams and the increasing intricacy of projects. <br>

 #### Research Question:
-How does the implementation of a well-structured WordPress development workflow contribute to the success of website projects?
+How does the implementation of a well-structured WordPress development workflow contribute to the success of website projects? <br>

 #### Hypothesis:
-A well-defined WordPress development workflow, encompassing communication, role definition, project management, coding standards, testing, and security practices, is essential for efficient collaboration and the creation of successful and sustainable websites.
+A well-defined WordPress development workflow, encompassing communication, role definition, project management, coding standards, testing, and security practices, is essential for efficient collaboration and the creation of successful and sustainable websites. <br>

 #### Experiment: